mikiburgess/MP2-Creative-Writer/docs/testing/TESTING.md

 The following describes the main issues that were detected and corrected during the testing process.

 ### Updates and Fixes
+The following sections describe those bugs/issues that were identified and rectified during the development process.

 #### Site Loading Notification
 The landing page, `index.html`, contains limited static content.
 Most page content is constructed dynamically as the site is used.